 If you choose to provide additional information, please upload this information in the attachment section of the application, and clearly identify your submission accordingly.

-When you receive additional grades (such as first semester of senior year grades), you should submit an updated transcript to LSAC, which will, in turn, send us an updated law school report.
+When you receive additional grades (such as first semester of senior year grades), you are required to submit an updated transcript to LSAC, which will, in turn, send us an updated CAS report.

 Any information you submit, including material sent after your application is complete, will be considered by the Committee on Admissions if received before a final decision is reached on your application.

-In completing this application, be sure that your statements are accurate, you answer all the questions, and you electronically certify the application.
-Misrepresentation may result in denial of admission, the rescinding of an offer of admission, dismissal from the law school, or any NYU School of Law degrees granted being revoked.
-The law school may seek to verify any information submitted by contacting recommenders, employers or school officials.
+In completing this application, be sure that your statements are accurate, you answer all the questions in the Character and Fitness section of the application, and you electronically certify the application by completing the Certification section of the application.
+Misrepresentation may result in denial of admission, the rescinding of an offer of admission, dismissal from the Law School, or revoking any NYU School of Law degrees granted.
+Misrepresentation also may result in notification of LSAC's Subcommittee on Misconduct and Irregularities in the Admissions Process.
+The Law School may seek to verify any information submitted by contacting recommenders, employers or school officials.

 Questions or Concerns

-We will try to notify you if any of the material necessary to complete your application has not arrived in the Office of Admissions, and we will try to keep you informed about the status of your application.
+We will try to notify you if any of the material necessary to complete your application has not been received by the Office of Admissions, and we will try to keep you informed about the status of your application.
 Please understand that it takes some time for the committee to give each application thorough consideration.
+Please note that we have an online status check function available for all applicants accessible from our JD Admissions landing page.

 Please keep a copy of your application and your personal statement.
 We will not return or give you copies of any part of your application or supporting material, nor will we forward any part of your application or supporting material to a third party.

-The Office of Admissions does not release any information except to the applicant and does not give admission decisions by e-mail, telephone, or fax.
+The Office of Admissions does not release any information about an applicant's status to anyone except to the applicant.
 This policy helps to protect the confidentiality of every applicant.

 Application materials and all supporting documents submitted in connection with an application for admitted students who enroll at New York University School of Law become part of the student's record and are subject to the Family Educational Rights and Privacy Act (FERPA).